 More information about state-level Master Gardener Volunteer programs and activities is available at http://mastergardener.osu.edu.

 The Master Gardener Volunteer program started in Clark County in 1993.
 Over the years, 326 volunteers have been trained; currently, there are 125 actiive Master Gardener Volunteers involved in the Clark County program.
 Our next intern training program will be held in January 2020.
-If you are interested in becoming a MGV, send an email to Jo Brown with your name and contact information.
-We will begin recruiting in the fall of 2019 and at that time, we will send you and notice and an application packet if you are interested.
+We are recruiting new volunteers to take the training in 2020.
+If you are interested in learning more about the class, click here.
+We are also having an Open House on October 2, 2019 to provide more details about the training program.
+Click here for more details about the open house.